DanielSmith/ThereThenThat_2017/README.md

 }
 ```

 These defaults should be fine for a local development environment.
+If you want to change the default collection name (from "nytttapp"), do so in MONGO_DB_CONNECT.

 ``` bash
 # install dependencies